Seven Nation Army: Legacy

-Impact for the White Stripes

 "Seven Nation Army" played a significant role in the popularity of the White Stripes.
 Pictured are band members Meg (left) and Jack White (right) in 2007.

-"Seven Nation Army" played a significant role in the White Stripes' popularity.
+"Seven Nation Army" boosted the White Stripes' popularity.
 A writer for Rolling Stone described it as a "career-changing hit", and NMEs Daniel Martin viewed the song as the White Stripes' "defining tune", having sparked the band's transition "from their garage rock beginnings to an entirely new level of acclaim".
 In addition, "Seven Nation Army" contributed to the garage rock revival movement, becoming the first song in the genre to reach number one on Billboards Modern Rock chart.
 After its initial run on music charts, the song—especially its riff—grew in popularity as a result of its usage in sports.
 In 2012, Deadspins Alan Siegel described the "riff-turned-anthem" as "ubiquitous", and according to The New Yorkers Alec Wilkinson, the riff "might be the second-best-known guitar phrase in popular music, after the one from 'Satisfaction.
 Erik Adams of The A.V.
 Club attributed the song's popularity to its riff's "simplicity"—a characteristic that he remarked makes the song "instantly familiar" and "instantly memorized"—and Nate Sloan said that the four notes following the riff's first note create a feeling of "urgency that makes [the riff] much more memorable".